emily-daitch/reactPhpBlogTemplate/README.md

+** I have decided to remove the create-react-app dependency because the React team no longer recommends using it and because I wanted to learn more about some of the things that are set up for you like webpack and env-cmd.
+Also, I have switched from using ChakraUI to MUI for personal preference and a smaller bundle size.
+Additionally, I have moved away from Victory Charts to CanvasJS charts for the smaller bundle size and better default styling.
+For these reasons, and to separate the frontend and backend code, this project now lives at [this frontend repo](https://github.com/emily-daitch/reactPhpBlogTemplate2) and [this backend repo](https://github.com/emily-daitch/reactPhpBlogTemplateBackend) .
+Soon I will be updating the readme with info about setting up the project and hosting your own blog/portfolio using this as a template.
+Thank you **

 Hello.
 This is a blog website template built with a React frontend and PHP backend with a SQL database.<br>
 The original inspiration is from this [YouTube tuorial](https://www.youtube.com/watch?v=RQYpSfXUgn4) by Zarx Biz<br/><br/>
 See my implementation: https://emilydaitch.click/<br/>